 Now, that we've addressed key technical details and terms, let’s proceed to the most essential thing about PNRs — their content.

-However, neither IATA, nor any other international organization dictates universal formats, exact number, and order of information pieces for PNRs.
+However, neither IATA nor any other international organization dictates a universal format, exact number, and order of information pieces for PNRs.
 These bodies also don’t put restrictions on the number of characters to be used for each data element.

 Key data components of a PNR file.